 Mounted in Cab - Circuit breakers handle the functions of the heavier duty electrical circuits on the sprayer.
 They trip when overloaded and automatically reset themselves after they cool down.
 They will continue to trip and reset as long as the overload or short exists.
 If the circuit breaker does not reset, replace it with the same amperage breaker only.
 Correct circuit breaker location and amperage is shown on page 94.
 If a circuit breaker does not reset and continues to trip, determine the cause and correct it.

-Mounted on Engine - The wire harnesses are protected by circuit breakers mounted on the engine (fig. 8.39).
-Correct fuse location and amperage is shown below.
-If the breakers do not reset and continue to trip, determine the cause and correct it.
+Mounted on Engine - The wire harnesses are protected by main circuit breaker mounted on the engine (fig. 8.39).
+If the breaker does not reset and continues to trip, determine the cause and correct it.